 x consists of a simple black granite cross, a mere 73cm in height x 73cm width x 10cm depth.
-Gatfield had originally planned to place it on the beach, where it would easily have become covered in sand but, fearing damage to visitors who literally stumbled over it, Sculpture by the Sea chose a rock, where it is a little more obvious but nevertheless dwarfed by the world around it.
+Sculpture by the Sea had originally planned to place it on the beach, where it would easily have become covered in sand and then discovered as if on a treasure hunt, but instead the artist chose a sandstone outcrop below the coast walkway, where it is a little more obvious but nevertheless dwarfed by the world around it.